DeepBrainChain/AIComputingNode/docs/model_api.md

 ### Unregister AI project

-This interface is used to accept the unregistration of AI projects and models, and share them among distributed network nodes.
+This interface is used to accept the deregistration of AI projects, which will deregister all models contained in this project and share them among distributed network nodes.

 - request method: POST
 - request URL: http://127.0.0.1:6000/api/v0/ai/project/unregister